toolleeo/cli-apps/README.md

 * [sncli](https://github.com/insanum/sncli) - A Python application that gives you access to your Simplenote account via the command line.
 * [Standard Unix Notes](https://github.com/Standard-Unix-Notes/unix-notes) - GPG Encrypted Notes/Notebook manager for BSD/Linux.
 * [Terminal velocity](https://vhp.github.io/terminal_velocity/) - A fast, cross-platform note-taking application for the UNIX terminal.
+* [TUI-Journal](https://github.com/AmmarAbouZor/tui-journal) - Terminal-based application written in Rust that allows you to write and manage your journal/notes with a nice user interface.

 ## <a name="office"></a>Office tools